zlu883/noodel-js/README.md

 ## What can I use it for?

-At maximum, Noodel offers a *completely new way* to structure and present your website that is intuitive and interactive.
+At the maximum, Noodel offers a *completely new way* to structure and present your website that is intuitive and interactive.
 As most types of content can be organized into trees, you can use it for virtually anything - from static blogs and wikis, to dynamic sites with complex structure and flow.

-At minimum, Noodel is a component you can plug in to an existing web page for a touch-responsive carousel of flexible containers, or a full-page slideshow.
+At the minimum, Noodel is a component you can plug in to an existing web page for a touch-responsive carousel of flexible containers, or a full-page slideshow.

 ## Demo and documentation